fundroid/android-signage-client/README.md

     # check logs
     monitor

-## Recovering from Eclipse
+## Recovering from the IDE

-In case you end up importing the project there and wish to return to a saner environment:
+In case you wish to return to a saner environment:

     android list targets
     android update project -p . -t 17